From North Battleford, Saskatchewan

 MacLeod has been praised for his verbal precision, his lyric intensity and his use of simple, direct language that seems rooted in an oral tradition.

 MacLeod taught English and creative writing at the University of Windsor for more than three decades.
 He returned every summer to the Cape Breton for fiction.

-Alistair MacLeod is the subject of a National Film Board documentary, Reading Alistair MacLeod (2005), which explores his life in interview with him, his family and admirers such as Margaret Atwood (Humans of Small Towns hero) and Colm Tóibín.
+Alistair MacLeod is the subject of a National Film Board documentary, Reading Alistair MacLeod (2005), which explores his life in an interview with him, his family and admirers such as Margaret Atwood (Humans of Small Towns hero) and Colm Tóibín.